jebowe3/Vector-Tiles-From-Geojson/README.md

 # Vector-Tiles-From-Geojson
-The following is a step-by-step process for creating pbf vector tiles from geojson files using [tippecanoe](https://github.com/mapbox/tippecanoe) and [mbutil](https://github.com/mapbox/mbutil).
+The following is a step-by-step process for creating pbf vector tiles you can serve all by yourself from geojson files using [tippecanoe](https://github.com/mapbox/tippecanoe) and [mbutil](https://github.com/mapbox/mbutil).

 First, tippecanoe is not supported on Windows, so you will need a unix environment like MacOS or Linux.